An avocado cut open on a plate

 Low FODMAP serving size for avocado

 I recommend always weighing your portion of avocado.
 Avocados can vary quite a bit in size.
-The Monash app indicates that 30 grams or 1/8 avocado is low FODMAP.
+The Monash app indicates that 60 grams or 3 tbsp of avocado is low FODMAP.

 Use the Monash University FODMAP app